Blog 2: Compressing compression into a five-minute read!

 That experience, of course, is a good thing and was invaluable to me, but I also kept getting introduced to newer and newer technologies that would target just one of the seven problems mentioned above and do a very good job at it.
 I won’t get too technical here, but audio engineers will recognize the terms "transient shapers", "automation", and "clip gaining" among those terms.
 Each of these techniques—all of them purely digital—offered solutions to the above compression problems, and, when done correctly, far less problems in my experience that the compression left.

 Except one.
 There was still one of those issue in which compression was king.
 But only that one.
-That one is number 7 on my list.
+That one is number seven on my list.
 “The whole mix doesn’t sound quite cohesive”.
-This is the one effect that compression in my opinion does very well and when used judiciously does so without any nasty “side effects”.
-Which brings us back to the more artistic than scientific but very descriptive term “glue”.
+This is the one effect that compression in my opinion does very well and when used judiciously does without any nasty “side effects”.
+Which brings us back to the more artistic than scientific but very descriptive term “gravitization”.

-Well, I recall from school that there is very little atmosphere on the moon so the sound would be very washy and thin as the moon’s gravitational force is so much weaker.
+Well, sound waves are pressure waves.
+They place pressure on their surrounding atmosphere.
+We know there is very little atmosphere on the moon, so the sound would be very wispy and thin as the moon’s gravitational force holding sound waves together is so much weaker.
 What if I were listening to the song on a very heavy planet?
-It seemed it would certainly sound thicker and denser as the sound waves were compacted more heavily as they traveled to my ears.
+It seemed it would certainly sound thicker and denser as the sound waves would be compacted more heavily as they traveled to my ears.

-That little thought experiment lit the light for me: A little compression makes audio sound as if the atmosphere in which sounds are being made is a bit denser than we normally hear them—glued together if you will.
-When I got home, I flipped on some compression on a song I was working on, and yes, I could hear it!
-That’s what it sounded like!
-And now when I clisten to recorded soud, I can easily hear it—or hear the need for it.
+That little thought experiment lit the light for me: A little compression makes audio sound as if the atmosphere in which sounds are being made is a bit denser than we normally hear them—a little "pulled together" if you will.
+And as a general rule that makes recorded music and spoken voices sound better.
+When I got home, I flipped some compression on a song I was working on, and yes, I could hear it!
+And now when I listen to recorded soud, I can easily hear it—or hear the need for it.
+It may sound a little crazy, but I ask myself as a mixer on virtually every recording I work on if the "song needs a little more gravitization; that is, would it sound better if the earth's gravity were pulling it together just a bit more?"

-Just as importantly, I leave the other six bullet points for more advanced digital techniques that have developed since the advent of compression.
-We’ll explore some of those in future blogs.
+Just as importantly, I leave the other six bullet points for more advanced digital techniques that have developed since the advent of compression (like the aforementinoed transient shapers, clip gaining, and automation) as these needs having nothing to do with needing the mix itself to be a bit "tighter" or "glued together" .

 Compressing compression--the one reason your recording needs it